Boston Skater Killed In DC Plane Crash Shared Photo From Inside Aircraft

-The group was returning home from a national development camp in Wichita, KS, when their plane collided with a U.S. Army Black Hawk helicopter in the skies above the nation’s capital
+The group was returning home from a national development camp in Wichita, Kansas, when their plane collided with a US Army Black Hawk helicopter in the skies above the nation’s capital

 Among the victims were six members of the Skating Club of Boston, including two teenage athletes, their mothers, and two coaches, according to Doug Zeghibe, the club’s CEO.